📚 Regional Mango Names Guide

 The Himsagar season is famously short and highly anticipated.
 It begins in late May, peaks in early June, and is usually gone by the end of June.
 It is cultivated almost exclusively in the Nadia, Murshidabad, Malda, and Hooghly districts of West Bengal.

-When comparing Himsagar to Langra and Alphonso, it stands out for its pure, unadulterated sweetness.
+When comparing it to Langra, Alphonso, Gulabkhas, and Kishen Bhog, it stands out for its pure, unadulterated sweetness.
 Langra has a complex citrus-pine note, while Himsagar is purely sweet and floral.
 Explore more Eastern varieties at the Mango Identifier hub.

 The greatest drawback of Himsagar is its highly perishable nature.
 Due to its paper-thin skin and soft, melting pulp, it has a very short shelf life of just 3 to 5 days.
 It requires extremely careful handling and cannot be easily exported long distances, making it a highly regional luxury.